meilisearch/documentation/reference/features/dumps.md

 ## Creating a dump

 To create a dump of your dataset, you need to use the appropriate HTTP route: [`POST /dumps`](/reference/api/dump.md#create-a-dump).
 Using that route will trigger a dump creation process.
 Creating a dump is an asynchronous task that takes time based on the size of your dataset.
 A dump uid (unique identifier) is returned to help you track the process.
+The dump `uid` is the timestamp at which the dump was triggered.

 <CodeSamples id="post_dump_1" />